 Company Name:

 Doing Business As (DBA):

 Street Address:

 City: County: State: Zip:

 Mailing Address (if different than above):

 City: State : Zip:

 Primary Contact: Title:

 Phone: Fax:

 Web Site Address: Email Addre ess:

 Description of Product(s) and/or Service(s) (use additional sheet if nece ssary):

 Federal Tax ID #: St ate Tay ID # ··

 redefai Tax ID II. •

 Legal Structure: Individual/Sole Proprietorship Partnership C-Corporation S-Corporation Limited Liability Company Part 2.
 Select Section 3 Certification Type A. Category 1 - Section 3 Ownership (51% Ownership by Section 3 Resident) If there is more than one owner, attach the following information for each additional owner on a separate sheet.

 First Name:

 Title: Social Se ecurity Number:

 Phone:

 Residence Address:

 City: S tate: Zip:

-Have there been any changes in ownership If yes, please provide details on a Yes No
+Have there been any changes in ownership in the last year?
+If yes, please provide details on a separate sheet.
+No

-% of Ownership: Owner Since (mm/yyyy):
+% of Ownership:Owne % of Ownership: Owner Since (mm/yyyy):

 Hours Devoted to Business per Week:

 Each owner has completed a Participant Survey (blank copy is provided in this application) Each owner has made copies of family income verification and proof of residency and attached to this application